 - Sprinkle the top of each pepper with Monterey Jack cheese and continue roasting until the cheese is melted and bubbly.

 Strawberry Cheesecake Overnight Oats

 I really like cottage cheese.
 But I always forget about it when I buy it.
 Then I'm left scrambling to eat it before it goes bad.
 To give my cottage cheese a little something extra, I made it into overnight oats with some strawberries I had in the freezer.
 To make them:

-- Combine ½ cup cottage cheese, ½ cup milk, juice from ½ lemon, and 1 tsp maple syrup in a food processor (I love this one).
+- Combine ½ cup cottage cheese, ½ cup milk, juice from ½ lemon, and 1 teaspoon maple syrup in a food processor (I love this one).
 Pour it in a jar.

-- Add ½ cup oats and 1 tsp chia seeds.
+- Add ½ cup oats and 1 teaspoon chia seeds.
 Stir to combine.